 Exploring the coast

 Fuxian Lake’s coast is beautiful, and it feels like driving along the roads of the Italian coast in certain sections.
 If you can’t rent a car or a car with a driver, you might want to consider renting a scooter or a bicycle.
-In the northern part of the lake, a very long pedestrian platform has been built from where you can admire the lake.
+In the northern part of the lake, a very long pedestrian platform has been built from which you can admire the lake.

-Beach of the Sun 阳光海岸
+Beach of the Sun (阳光海岸)

-Jieyushi Park 界鱼石公园
+Jieyushi Park (界鱼石公园)

 When is the best time to visit Fuxian Lake?